Summary

 Lesson Slides (attached)

-Common Sense Excerpt (attached)
+Common Sense Excerpt handout (attached; one per student)

-Patrick Henry Speech Excerpt (attached)
+Patrick Henry Speech Excerpt handout (optional; attached; one per student)

 Highlighters